MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 ---
-title: Hybrid application design considerations when building on Azure and Azure Stack
+title: Hybrid app design considerations
+titleSuffix: Azure Stack
-description: Considerations when building a hybrid application for the intelligent cloud and intelligent edge.
+description: Learn about considerations when building a hybrid app for the intelligent cloud and intelligent edge, including things like placement, scalability, availability, and resilience.
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019